Skip to main content

 How Code Mode Works

-Instead of seeing 150+ tool definitions, the model sees three generic tools:
+Instead of seeing 150+ tool definitions, the model sees four generic tools:

 The Execution Flow